 The cooker will need a few minutes to reach the needed pressure, then cook the food for as long as you set it for depending on the recipe, and a few more minutes after that to release the pressure.
 The larger the food volume, the longer the overall time.

-Good news: that’s all hands-off time, so you can do whatever you want while your food is cooking.
+Good news for Instant Pot dummies: that’s all hands-off time, so you can do whatever you want while your food is cooking.

 Recipe Example: My Instant Pot vegan jambalaya recipe calls for 4 minutes of the actual pressure cooking.
 Add to this about 5-7 minutes for the pressure to build up before that, then 10 minutes afterwards for the 10-minute natural release.
 (Read more about the release methods in #3 below.)

 2. Don’t let the buttons on your Instant Pot confuse you!